HHachem001/Legal_Tech/README.md

 ## New features in Legal Draft Beta v11.023C

 - Mask AI.
 Functionality added to document generation where users can seamlessly enhance their sentences by replacing uncertain or unknown words with the [MASK] tag, enabling the AI to intelligently fill in the blanks for a more polished and coherent expression.
+Plain language is key!
 - Database search functionality
 - New Intern Task Management System
 - Better Regular Expression logic will added to the Contract Judge tool